HarrisonAllen/neuromodular-wiki/_pages/modules/configuration.md

 * *(optional)* Sewing needle
     * This helps me apply small amounts of solder paste evenly

+## Reconfiguring old modules

+Have a pre-configured module, but want to change the configuration?
+Just remove the components, and put on new ones!

+If the module already has a battery, remove that before reconfiguring.
+Heat gun + battery = fire.

 ## Configuring a PWM module

 <p align="center">